Embracing Light During Dark Times: Festivals and Traditions

 Creating our own rituals around light

 When you’re not part of a spiritual or religious framework, finding ways to create meaning in a ritualistic way can feel unfamiliar or even a bit strange.
-It’s only been in the last five years or so that I’ve regularly had any kind of ritualistic or ceremonial practice.
-I gather with other people monthly, usually around a full moon or one of the Celtic Pagan celebration days.
+It’s only been in the last 10 years or so that I’ve regularly had any kind of ritualistic or ceremonial practice.
+I gather with other people regularly, usually around a full moon or one of the Celtic Pagan celebration days.
 I also have my own regular rituals that I practice and I find them a grounding and comforting anchor, particularly when I’m struggling.

 And as you explore these ideas, know that you are not the only human seeking light in the dark.
 From the vibrant Diwali celebrations to the lighting of the Hanukkah menorah, the luminous Loy Krathong lanterns in Thailand, and the bright festive lights of Eid, there is a common thread where we, as humans, seek to bring light into our lives to help us to navigate through the darkness.